-Anxiety disorders cause symptoms that may make daily activities difficult.
-Medications help alleviate these symptoms, however some types, such as benzodiazepines, may be addictive and are used only on a short-term basis.
-Other anti-anxiety medications can be used on a long-term basis without the risk of addiction.
-See your doctor to determine which medication is appropriate to treat your anxiety disorder.
+Anxiety disorders affect more than 18 percent of adults in the U.S. in a given year, according to the National Institute of Mental Health.
+These disorders cause symptoms that can make daily activities difficult.
+Medications are sometimes used to help alleviate some symptoms of an anxiety disorder.
+Some of these medications, such as benzodiazepines, may be addictive and are used only on a short-term basis.
+Other antianxiety medications can be used on a long-term basis without the risk of addiction.
+See your doctor to determine whether medication is appropriate to include in the management plan for your anxiety disorder.

-Another non-addictive anxiety medication, beta blockers treat the physical symptoms of anxiety, like a rapid heart rate.
-These medications are prescribed for people with social phobias who are greatly affected by the physical symptoms of anxiety.
-Beta blockers do not treat the emotional symptoms of anxiety, and are prescribed off-label.
-Generic versions of beta blockers that are prescribed for anxiety include propranolol and atenolol.
-Side effects of beta blockers may include sleepiness, nausea, light-headedness and an unusually slow pulse.
+Beta blockers are sometimes used to treat short-term, physical symptoms of anxiety like a rapid heart rate.
+But they do not address the brain chemical imbalances that might fuel anxiety disorders.
+These nonaddictive medications are most often prescribed for people with social phobias, who are greatly affected by the physical symptoms of anxiety in certain situations.
+Beta blockers do not treat the emotional symptoms of anxiety, however, and are not FDA-approved for anxiety disorder treatment.
+Examples of beta blockers that are sometimes prescribed for anxiety include propranolol (Inderal) and atenolol (Tenormin).